SAFAL-TIWARI/LearnFlow/CHATBOT_README.md

 ## Security Features

-- **API Key Protection**: The OpenAI API key is stored securely on the server side and never exposed to the client
+- **API Key Protection**: The Google Gemini API key is stored securely on the server side and never exposed to the client
 - **Rate Limiting**: Prevents abuse of the API with a token bucket rate limiter
 - **Input Validation**: All user inputs are validated before processing
 - **Error Handling**: Comprehensive error handling with user-friendly messages